liz-gunther/VideoUniverseApp/README.md

 ## Daily Progress

+**April 20th - about 99% done**

+- I spent today finishing up my testing.
+I only have one test left - the parameterized test.
+I'm putting myself at 99% at this point because (aside from the last test) I have satisfied all of the requirements according to the capstone documentation.
+However, I do have some refactoring I'd like to do and some HTML I'd like to fix, but it is not necessary to fulfill the requirements.

+- EDIT: I also forgot to include wireframes -- I intended to redo them from my initial plans, as my front end has changed drastically since then.
+I was planning on just drawing them by hand and uploading a photo to this document.

 **April 19th - about 96% done**

 - I've added a 4th model, and done at least half of the tests I need to meet the requirements.
 Tonight and tomorrow I plan on finishing the testing, and everything else I'll need for the presentation.